cmiles/PiVibrationMonitor02/README.md

 ### Background

-Our house has a an alternative septic system - I had never even heard of an 'alternative' septic system until a few years ago!The system we have includes control panel with a timer for a pump in the holding tank.
+Our house has an alternative septic system - I had never even heard of an 'alternative' septic system until a few years ago!
+The system we have includes a control panel with a timer for a pump in the holding tank.
 Overall this is a durable and elegant system - but it doesn't log information, and if you have a problem or a question (and aren't an expert on the system) this can be frustrating.
 I wrote this system to monitor the pump in our holding tank.
 There are two important reasons I used a vibration sensor: attaching the vibration sensor to the output pipe from the tank means the monitor is more likely to measure 'water flowing out of the tank' which is ultimately what matters (vs for example monitoring current to the motor, which would probably be cleaner, but really I only care about water leaving the tank...) and it allows monitoring without any changes to, or extra equipment in, the control panel - a critical detail for a system under warranty!

 ### Packages Used